edgexfoundry/edgex-docs/docs_src/microservices/core/metadata/Ch-Metadata.md

 The `EnableValueDescriptorManagement` setting has been removed

+!!! edgey "Edgex 2.2"
     The following setting has been added to the `Writable.ProfileChage` section.

     - StrictDeviceProfileChanges
     - StrictDeviceProfileDeletes

 ## API Reference